Generation of Josephson vortices in stacked toroidal Bose-Einstein condensates

 The initial phases are constant per fragment and are randomly selected from a uniform distribution in the range $[0, 2\pi]$.

-We have performed a series of $130$ simulations for different initial phases of the fragments with a constant horizontal light sheet width $a=0.185$.
-The results of the simulations show the highest probabilities of the final zero-vorticity state or single-charged persistent current in one of the rings ($m_i=0$ appears in 50$\%$ simulations, $m_i=\pm 1$ appears with a probability of about 25$\%$), and very low probability of formation of multi-charged ($|{m}_i|>1$) persistent currents.
-Since the final state with one JV corresponds to four different combinations of the topological charges: $(0,\pm 1)$, $(\pm 1, 0)$ it emerges with high enough probability (about 45$\%$).
+We consider two protocols with different couplings between the rings.
+In both protocols the amplitude of the vertical barriers linearly decreases to $0$ from time $t_{\rightarrow} = 0.01 \, s$ to $t_{\downarrow} = 0.04 \, s$.
+In the first protocol, the splitting barrier remains the same during the merging, thus the coupling between the rings is weak during the experiment.
+In the second protocol we linearly decrease the width and the amplitude of splitting potential from $(a = 0.185, ~ U_s = 530)$ to $(a = 0.100, ~ U_s = 80)$ while turning off the vertical barriers.
+In this case, the density between the rings is $\approx 2$ times less than the critical density found for an imbalanced system (see Fig. \ref{fig:den_critical}), thus we consider this protocol describing the system close to the strong coupling.